Proposed second Scottish independence referendum: Legality

+2014 Section 30 Order

 A referendum is not legally required for independence; however, it has been argued that it is a constitutional requirement by convention in Scotland.
 The Scottish Parliament cannot unilaterally legislate on reserved matters, which include both "the Union of the Kingdoms of Scotland and England" and "the Parliament of the United Kingdom".
 It is disputed whether a second referendum on independence would be a reserved matter.
 In 2014, following the Edinburgh Agreement a Section 30 order was made, which temporarily granted the Scottish Parliament the power to legislate for a referendum, which "put beyond doubt" the legality of that vote.

+Debate prior to 2022

 A pro-independence group, "Forward As One", asked the Court of Session in January 2021 to test the competence of the Scottish Parliament to unilaterally legislate for an independence referendum.
-Lady Carmichael, ruled that the group lacked standing, as they were not directly affected by the legal question involved, and consequently, she did not make a ruling on the issue in question, dismissing the case as being "hypothetical, academic and premature".
+Lady Carmichael ruled that the group lacked standing, as they were not directly affected by the legal question involved, and, consequently, she did not make a ruling on the issue in question, dismissing the case as being "hypothetical, academic and premature".

 In May 2021, Conservative MSP and public law academic Adam Tomkins suggested that because of Supreme Court judgments since Brexit, it would be difficult to argue that a referendum which purports to simply seek the opinion of the Scottish people while noting that its effect in law would be zero relates to a reserved matter.
 However, two legal verdicts in autumn 2021 where the Supreme Court struck down legislation by the Scottish Parliament which was deemed to overreach its powers have been interpreted by academics as suggesting that the Supreme Court may take a similar position on the powers of the Scottish Parliament if presented with a case on an independence referendum.

 In 2021, Gordon Brown challenged the Scottish Government to publish any legal advice they had received regarding an independence referendum.
 The Scotsman newspaper had made an official request under the Freedom of Information Act in the same year.
 The Scottish Government rejected the request arguing that it would "breach legal professional privilege".
 The Scottish Information Commissioner then determined that the legal advice should be published by 10 June 2022.